duongmanh27/CUSTOM-VIETNAMESE-OCR-ENGINE-FOR-IBM-DOCLING/README.md

 The pre-trained model weights (`weight.zip`) are password-protected to prevent unauthorized distribution.

-To obtain the extraction password, or if you have any questions regarding this project, please feel free to reach out to me:
+To obtain the **FREE** extraction password, or if you have any questions regarding this project, please feel free to reach out to me:
 * **📧 Email:** [duongmanh608@gmail.com](mailto:duongmanh608@gmail.com)
+*